squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 `lang`{ #lang }

-:   :octicons-milestone-24: Default: _automatically set_ – This option allows
+:   :octicons-milestone-24: Default: _auto_ – This option allows
     to include the language-specific stemmers provided by [lunr-languages][5].
     Note that Material for MkDocs will set this automatically based on the [site language][6], but it may be overridden, e.g. to support multiple